eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

 + Interact with MySQL data stores and NSQ messaging queues.
 + skill set:
 	- Our data infrastructure team is responsible for all things data — our data warehouse, Hadoop, Redshift, Spark, Kafka, Airflow and so on.
-	- Deep experience with MySQL, NoSQL datastores like HBase or similar.
+	- Deep experience with MySQL, NoSQL data stores like HBase or similar.
 	- Strong understanding of Unix/Linux variants, web network protocols, persistence solutions
 + skill set:
 	- Knowledge of backend storage systems like MySQL, HBase, Memcached, Redis, Kafka etc.